hemster/mobile-flashcards/README.md

 * install the dependencies - `yarn install`
 * start the project - `yarn run ios`

+## Test
+It has been tested in iOS simulator

 ## Contributing

 Because this is an udacity react nanodegree project thus I will not be accepting pull requests.